Share this post on:

 Idealists, as a temperament, are passionately concerned with personal growth and development.
 Idealists strive to discover who they are and how to become their best selves.

-Idealists are naturally drawn to working with people.
-Whether in education or counseling, social services or personnel work, journalism or the ministry, they are gifted at helping others find their way in life, often inspiring them to grow as individuals and fulfill their potential.
+Whether in education or counseling, social services or personnel work, journalism or the ministry, they are gifted at helping others find their way in life, often inspiring them to grow and fulfill their potential.

 Idealists are sure that friendly cooperation is the best way for people to achieve their goals.
 Conflict and confrontation upset them because they create angry barriers between people.